 Who our audience is should be defined early on.
 It would be great if your book would appeal to everyone.
 But that’s unlikely.
 So you need to know who you are going to be focusing on.

 So take some time and figure out what your book is about.
-There is usually an over-arching genre, but go deeper than that.
-Do you write Apocolyptic Sci-Fi?
+There is usually an over-arching genre but go deeper than that.
+Do you write Apocalyptic Sci-Fi?
 How about Tragic Romance?

 You want people to read your work.
 You want them to buy your work.
 To share your work and become a fan.